 - Shake well before use.

-- Take out contact lenses before using this drug.
-Talk with your doctor to see if contact lenses may be put back in after you use this drug.
-Do not put contacts back in if your eyes are irritated or infected.
+- Have your child take out contact lenses before using this drug.
+Talk with the doctor to see when lenses may be put back in after this drug is given.
+Do not put lenses back in if your child’s eyes are irritated or infected.

 - Store at room temperature.